centau/ecr/docs/api/Observer.md

 Will automatically clear the observer unless `Observer:persist()` was called.

+> ⚠️ Adding values during iteration can cause them to be cleared when
+> iteration completes and they will never be iterated.

 > ⚠️ During iteration, adding or removing components from entities not currently being iterated can invalidate the iterator.

 ---